-In many Asian markets, importers, absent some form of restraint, tend to make excessive purchases of agricultural imports at the start of a season, which generates a domestic glut of the product, and then purchase too little product later, as crops ripen in the exporting countries.86 To avoid the disruption of markets in this fashion, many Asian importers place a premium on dealing with large scale exporters who can, by virtue of their control of the supply of a product, regulate the pace and allocation of imports.
+In many Asian markets, importers, absent some form of restraint, tend to make excessive purchases of agricultural imports at the start of a season, which generates a domestic glut of the product, and then purchase too little product later, as crops ripen in the exporting countries.
+To avoid the disruption of markets in this fashion, many Asian importers place a premium on dealing with large scale exporters who can, by virtue of their control of the supply of a product, regulate the pace and allocation of imports.

 California growers should consider means for fostering such coordination since the ability to regulate imports may make the state's products more attractive even if trade frictions increase.
 Importers may prefer to deal with large scale export groups to preclude excessive competition.
-One effort some growers have pursued is to obtain certification under the Export Trading Company Act of 1982 (ETCA) to operate jointly in foreign markets.87 Acting under the aegis of an ETCA entity, the growers attempt to facilitate joint exports of their products among selected importers so that export prices and the rate of exports are stabilized throughout the harvest period.88 The effectiveness of such ETCA trade organizations is not yet clear, but the effort suggests the creative approach that California agriculture ought to consider in building enduring ties with Asian importers.
+One effort some growers have pursued is to obtain certification under the Export Trading Company Act of 1982 (ETCA) to operate jointly in foreign markets.87 Acting under the aegis of an ETCA entity, the growers attempt to facilitate joint exports of their products among selected importers so that export prices and the rate of exports are stabilized throughout the harvest period.88 The effectiveness of such ETCA trade organizations is not yet clear, but the effort sug-